hubert-kniola/FAKER-BOT/README.md

 # FAKER-BOT

-Fully functioned discord bot for discord server
+Fully functional discord bot for our discord server.